 This post may contain affiliate links.
 You can view my full disclosure here.

-In recent years, tarot cards (along with other witchy things) have become very popular again.
+In recent years, old practices like tarot readings (along with other witchy things) have become very popular again.

 For some people, tarot cards are just a hobby or something done for fun – but for other people, tarot cards are a sacred part of their life.